Holiday Volunteer Opportunities for Kids and Families in Indiana

 Host A Packing Party

-Gather a bunch of friends and host a kit assembling party.
-There is a need at shelters for basic hygiene items (e.g. soap, shampoo, toothbrush, toothpaste).
-Collect travel size items, or ask each child to bring 25 of each item.
+Gather a bunch of friends and host a kit assembly party.
+There is a need at shelters for basic hygiene items (e.g., soap, shampoo, toothbrush, toothpaste).
+Collect travel-size items, or ask each child to bring 25 of each item.
 Then sort by item on a table and give each child a ziplock bag, having them place one of each item in the bag.
 When their bag is full, they start again!
 We found a bulk item website where we could get all the needed items for Wheeler Mission at a reasonable price.
 With lots of hands, the packing goes quickly.

-1 thought on “Holiday Volunteer Opportunities for Families”
+1 thought on “Holiday Volunteer Opportunities for Kids and Families in Indiana”

 Leave a Comment